Water filter - How to choose a drinking water filter?

 - Improves overall quality of life;

-This is why filtering drinking water is not a luxury - This is a wise and necessary choice for a healthy life.
+That is why drinking water filtration is not a luxury - it is a wise and essential choice for a healthy life.